 Jury service is a civic duty that every Michigan citizen must perform.
-Now, you may have seen the reality hoax sitcom TV show “Jury Duty” and wondering if it’s accurate and what’s true about jury duty.
+Now, you may have seen the reality hoax sitcom TV show “Jury Duty” and wondered if it’s accurate and what’s true about jury duty.
 We’re happy to explain.

 The TV show “Jury Duty” is about a fake jury trial.
 It stars Ronald Gladden as a juror who doesn’t know about the hoax.
 The series chronicles the inner workings of a jury trial in the US through the eyes of Ronald, who is a solar contractor from San Diego and isn’t aware that his jury duty summons wasn’t official… and that everyone in the courtroom aside from himself is an actor.
 Everything that happens—inside and outside the courtroom— is planned as part of the TV show.